 For the Step 0 approach, an entity may assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 An entity has an unconditional option to bypass the Step 0 assessment for any reporting unit in any period and proceed directly to performing the first step of the goodwill impairment test.
 An entity may resume performing the Step 0 assessment in any subsequent period.
-For the Step 1 approach, which is a quantitative approach, the Company will calculate the fair value of a reporting unit's fair value, including the income approach, the market approach and/or the cost approach.
+For the Step 1 approach, which is a quantitative approach, the Company will calculate the fair value of a reporting unit and compare it to its carrying amount.
+There are several methods that may be used to estimate a reporting unit's fair value, including the income approach, the market approach and/or the cost approach.
 The amount of impairment, if any, is determined by comparing the fair value of a reporting unit with its carrying amount and recognizing an impairment charge based on the amount that the carrying amount exceeds the reporting unit's fair value.
 The loss recognized should not exceed the total goodwill allocated to the reporting unit.